MicrosoftDocs/msteams-docs/msteams-platform/graph-api/import-messages/import-external-messages-to-teams.md

 ---
 title: Use Microsoft Graph to import external platform messages to Teams
-description: In this learning path, you'll learn how to use Microsoft Graph to import messages from an external platform to Teams. ms.localizationpriority: high
+description: Learn how to use Microsoft Graph to import messages from an external platform to Teams by enabling the recreation of a third-party platform messaging hierarchy. ms.localizationpriority: high
 author: akjo
 ms.author: lajanuar